gdelataillade/alarm/README.md

 -------- |------------| ---------------
 id |   `int`     | Unique identifier of the alarm. alarmDateTime |   `DateTime`     | The date and time you want your alarm to ring. assetAudio |   `String`     | The path to you audio asset you want to use as ringtone.
-Can be project asset or downloaded local file path. loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
+Can be a path in your assets folder or a downloaded local file path. loopAudio |   `bool`     | If true, audio will repeat indefinitely until alarm is stopped. vibrate |   `bool`     | If true, device will vibrate indefinitely until alarm is stopped.
 If [loopAudio] is set to false, vibrations will stop when audio ends. fadeDuration |   `double`     | Duration, in seconds, over which to fade the alarm volume.
 Set to 0 by default, which means no fade.